usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * What do I want them to learn?
 * What will help them do their work better?

-A blog post doesn’t have to be long—500 to 800 words is often enough.
+A blog post doesn’t have to be long, 500 to 800 words is often enough.
 Use plain language.
 Break things into sections with clear headers.
 Add links or visuals if it helps.
 Be specific.
 Be real.
 And make sure it’s accessible (use good contrast, alt text, and readable fonts).

 #### Blog Structure: Keep it Simple